 SATISFACTORY ACADEMIC PROGRESS (SAP)

 Your eligibility for Direct Loans is dependent upon your continued attendance and participation on the relevant degree programme.
 If there is any change to your circumstances (for example temporary or permanent withdrawal, extensions, etc.) you must inform us and the U.S. Department of Education immediately.
-Please read the full Satisfactory Academic Progress Policy 2019 for further information.
+Please read the full Satisfactory Academic Progress for Federal Aid Recipients 2020/21 for further information.

 You will be required to provide the Student Financial Support team with the name and contact details (including email address) of your supervisor / tutor within the first two weeks of the start of the academic year.
 We are required to contact them and confirm your satisfactory academic progress.
 Without this progress confirmation we are unable to process any of your Direct Loan disbursements.